Perfect colorings of the infinite square grid: coverings and twin colors: Non-orbit perfect colorings

 \section{Non-orbit perfect colorings}

 Here, we provide examples of non-orbit perfect colorings of $G(\ZZ^2)$, answering some natural questions.
-At first, we observe that in the colorings (l), (m), (n), (o), (s), (t), (u), (w) in Theorem~\ref{th:main} merging all groups of twin colors results in non-orbit bipartite perfect colorings without twin colors (for example in (l), a \cll{1}-node have two \cll{4}-neighbors in opposite directions, which is not true for the two \cll{4}-neighbors of a \cll{2}-node; after merging, such nodes become of the same color but cannot be in the same orbit), providing an infinite number of such examples.
+At first, we observe that in the colorings shown in Fig.~\ref{MM}--\ref{PP} and~\ref{TT}--\ref{WW} merging all groups of twin colors results in non-orbit bipartite perfect colorings without twin colors (for example in Fig.~\ref{MM}, a~\cll{1}-node has two \cll{4}-neighbors in opposite directions, which is not true for the two \cll{4}-neighbors of a~\cll{2}-node; after merging, such nodes become of the same color but cannot be in the same orbit), providing an infinite number of such examples.
 One can ask if there are another examples (in particular, that cannot be obtained by merging twin colors).
 Up to now, we know a finite number of examples of non-orbit perfect colorings of $G(\ZZ^2)$ without a binary or single-color diagonal.
-Here we list the numbers of such colorings up to $9$ colors, according to the catalogue~\cite{Kro:9colors}: 2-5, 2-7(1), 3-6, 3-8(1), 3-9(1), 3-14, 3-15, 3-17(2), 3-17(3), 3-20(1), 4-7, \underline{4-13}, \underline{4-14(2)}, 4-16, 4-18, 4-29, 4-32(1), 4-32(2), 4-36, 4-37, 4-38(1), 4-41(1), 5-29, 5-36(1), 5-36(2), 5-42*, 5-43(1)*, 5-45, \underline{6-22}, \underline{6-23}, \underline{6-36(1)}, \underline{6-58(2)}, 6-67(1), 6-80(2)*, 6-81*, 6-83(1), 6-89(3)*, \underline{8-32}, \underline{8-45}, \underline{8-49}, \underline{8-122}, \underline{8-123(2)}, 8-150(1)*, \underline{9-127}; the underlined numbers correspond to bipartite colorings, the symbol * indicates that the quotient matrix is a $\{0,1\}$-matrix.
-All bipartite colorings among those examples either correspond to some non-bipartite perfect colorings, or are obtained from Theorem~\ref{th:main} by merging (not necessarily all) twin colors.
-Below we show two non-bipartite examples.
+Here we list the numbers of such colorings up to $9$ colors, according to the catalogue~\cite{Kro:9colors}: 2-5, 2-7(1), 3-6, 3-8(1), 3-9(1), 3-14, 3-15, 3-17(2), 3-17(3), 3-20(1), 4-7, \underline{4-13}, \underline{4-14(2)}, 4-16, 4-18, 4-29, 4-32(1), 4-32(2), 4-36, 4-37, 4-38(1), 4-41(1), 5-29, 5-36(1), 5-36(2), 5-42*, 5-43(1)*, 5-45, \underline{6-22}, \underline{6-23}, \underline{6-36(1)}, \underline{6-58(2)}, 6-67(1), 6-80(2)*, 6-81*, 6-83(1), 6-89(3)*, \underline{8-32}, \underline{8-45}, \underline{8-49}, \underline{8-122}, \underline{8-123(2)}, 8-150(1)*, \underline{9-127}; the underlined numbers correspond to bipartite colorings, the symbol * indicates that the quotient matrix is a $\{0,1\}$-matrix. {Each bipartite coloring from those examples is either of form~$\overline\GgG$ for some non-bipartite perfect colorings~$\GgG$,} or obtained from Theorem~\ref{th:main} by merging (not necessarily all) twin colors.
+Below, we show two non-bipartite examples.

 \begin{itemize}

 \9{\ccolor{red!15!white }{$9$}} \8{\ccolor{blue!80!yellow!08!white }{$8$}} \7{\ccolor{purple!70!blue!25!white }{$7$}} \6{\ccolor{red!80!yellow!08!white }{$6$}} \5{\ccolor{blue!30!white }{$5$}} \4{\ccolor{red!30!white }{$4$}} \3{\ccolor{yellow!50!white}{$3$}} \2{\ccolor{green!40!white }{$2$}} \1{\ccolor{blue!30!green!30!white }{$1$}} \A{\ccolor{blue!15!white }{$10$}}